lynxplay/block-entity-bin/README.md

    for the plugin to process them.
 5) Stop your server and remove the plugin from the `plugins/` folder.
 6) You are done 🎉

+> [!TIP]
+> The Block Entity Bin plugin is ment for single usage.
+> Remove it from the server after all affected worlds were processed!